 - Discussion: Often times as a medical student it may feel as though you are merely a spectator of the legislative process and any reforms enacted that will affect both you and your patients.
-AMWA Advocacy seeks to generate discussion among its student members about issues that concern us and stimulate a call to action.
+AMWA Advocacy seeks to generate discussion among its medical student members about issues that concern us and stimulate a call to action.
 Specifically, AMWA Advocacy will work to develop an easily accessible forum where members can feel free to raise awareness in their peers and generate brainstorming on ways that AMWA can help make a difference.

-- Action: Most importantly, Advocacy looks to get student members involved.
-Student members will be able to use AMWA to easily contact their respective members of Congress and make their opinion heard.
+- Action: Most importantly, Advocacy looks to get medical student members involved.
+Medical student members will be able to use AMWA to easily contact their respective members of Congress and make their opinion heard.
 AMWA Advocacy facilitates this process through Letter-Writing Campaigns that focus on particular issues throughout the year.
 Advocacy will motivate and support regional and local student leaders in the education of their colleagues on activist issues and the organization of events that stimulate activism in our communities.
 Advocacy will also recruit student members to AMWA projects that focus on issues of national importance.

 Please send any comments, questions, or concerns to firstname.lastname@example.org.
 Thank you!